cbreiner/fantasy_football/README.md

 ### Manager Power Rankings

-OK here is where we leave the realm of focusing on points scored and really start looking rewarding 3 factors.
+OK here is where we leave the realm of focusing on points scored and look at rewarding 3 factors.

   - Wins in the regular season
   - Wins and Byes in the post season